ericakitano/data-enrichment-week-13-core-assignment-2---Books/README.md

 You will need to create a connection.
 This time, you may wish to call it "books"

->  # Create connection string using credentials following this format
+>  //Create connection string using credentials following this format
 >
->  # connection = "dialect+driver://username:password@host:port/database"
+>  //connection = "dialect+driver://username:password@host:port/database"
 >
 > connection = "mysql+pymysql://root:root@localhost/books"